 LYNN PAINTER-STAINERS PRIZE

 The winner of the Lynn Painter-Stainers Prize receives £15,000 plus an engraved gold medal designed by the sculptor, Frances Segelman.
-There has been a review of the prizes for 2017 and in addition to the main Prize, the following prizes will be awarded:
+There has been a review of the prizes for 2017 and in addition to the main Prize, the following prizes were awarded:

 Second Prize Winner - £4,000